6zHAOyi/BadPart/README.md

 # BadPart: Unified Black-box Adversarial Patch Attacks against Pixel-wise Regression Tasks

 This is another official PyTorch implementation of our paper "BadPart: Unified Black-box Adversarial Patch Attacks against Pixel-wise Regression Tasks".
-Any futher updates will be submitted to our main repo, please refer to [here](https://github.com/Bob-cheng/BadPart) to see if there is any updates.
+Any futher updates will be submitted to our main repo, please refer to [here](https://github.com/Bob-cheng/BadPart) to see if there is any update.
 <img src="Assets/vis-position.png" width="100%">
 ## Table of Contents